Non-symmetric L\'evy-type operators: Introduction

 The above can be interpreted as a decomposition of the operator into {\it the leading non-local part} and {\it the internal drift part}, and we wish to control the latter.
 As observed in examples, the internal drift $\zeta_r^x$ is much more difficult to handle than the {\it external drift} $b(x)$.
 To be more specific, in Section~\ref{sec:appl} we study the operator

-Under the assumptions on $\exdrf,J,\kappa$ specified in Section~\ref{sec:set}, we prove the uniqueness and existence of a weak fundamental solution to the equation $\partial_t=\pL$.
-We analyse the semigroup associated with the solution and discuss properties of its generator, which we identify as the closure of the operator $\pL$ in \eqref{def:operator} acting on the space of smooth compactly supported functions.
+Under the assumptions on $\exdrf,J,\kappa$ specified in Section~\ref{sec:set} we prove our main results collected in Section~\ref{sec:main}.
+This includes the uniqueness and existence of a weak fundamental solution for the equation $\partial_t u=\pL u$.
+We also analyse the semigroup associated with the solution and discuss properties of its generator, which we identify as the closure of the operator $\pL$ in \eqref{def:operator} acting on the space of smooth compactly supported functions.
 Pointwise estimates of the fundamental solution are established under additional conditions.

 Our main focus is the case when the mapping $z\mapsto \kappa(x,z)J(z)$ is non-symmetric.
 A surprising fact is that despite extensive study of non-local operators and rapidly growing literature on this subject, the following fundamental example has not yet been covered.
 Let $\exdrf=0$ and $J(z)=|z|^{-d-1}$ in \eqref{def:operator}, i.e.,